Skip to main content

 • gw2.ddbj.nig.ac.jp

-Preparing to Log In
+Preparing to Log In to the Gateway node

 The NIG supercomputer system uses public key authentication for SSH logins.